Skip to main content

 A.R.S. § 14-2605(A)

-This covers three specific categories: shares received through corporate actions like stock splits or reorganizations, shares received through mergers or acquisitions, and shares acquired through a reinvestment plan.
-It does not cover shares you independently purchase on the open market after signing the will.
+This covers three specific categories.
+Shares received through corporate actions like stock splits or reorganizations.
+Shares received through mergers or acquisitions.
+Shares acquired through a reinvestment plan.
+It does not cover shares you independently buy on the open market after signing the will.

 Cash Dividends Are Excluded

 There is one clear exception.
 Cash distributions paid to you before death are not part of the gift.
-If your shares paid quarterly dividends into your brokerage account over the years, those cash amounts belong to the general estate, not to the person receiving the securities.
+If your shares paid quarterly dividends into your brokerage account over the years, those cash amounts belong to the general estate.

 Distributions in cash before death with respect to a described security are not part of the devise.